Maintained by: Elisa E. Beshero-Bondar (ebb8 at

 America, Barbara Hofland was a native of Sheffield,

-Yorkshire, where she published poems from July 1794 in the local
+Yorkshire, where she published poems from July 1794 in the

-newspaper, The Sheffield Iris.
-Her first
+local newspaper, The Sheffield Iris.

-Harrogate. second marriage was to the artist
+girl’s school in Harrogate.
+Her second marriage was

-ODNB)--#ebb--Exceedingly well & even elegantly written.
+Hofland.
+(Source: ODNB)—ebb, hjb—Exceedingly well & even elegantly written.

-I had half a mind not to let this scrawl go--it is so stupid--but I will send it--you will be entertained with my jealousy--& I love to make you laugh whether with me or at me.
-Good bye my dear Friend--
+I had half a mind not to let this scrawl go—it is so stupid—but I will send it—you will be entertained with my jealousy—& I love to make you laugh whether with me or at me.
+Good bye my dear Friend—

-Don't you think the Whigs are much to blame to encourage the QueenCaroline Queen Consort of the United Kingdom
+Don't you think the Whigs are much to blame to encourage the QueenCaroline, Queen Consort of the United Kingdom Caroline Queen Consort of the United Kingdom

 Caroline of Brunswick Caroline Amelia Elizabeth of Brunswick-Wolfenbüttel